Kichiyaki/olx-crawler/README.md

 6. Type "yarn run start" in your command prompt.
 7. Navigate to localhost:3000.
 If there is any content, then everything works.

-## How to build the app to a standalone .exe file
+## How to build the standalone .exe file

-I prepared batch files to make this easy as I can.
+I prepared batch file to make this easy as I can.

 1. Navigate to client directory.
 2. Type "yarn run build" in your command prompt and wait until the build finished.